When my mother was diagnosed with Alzheimer's, back in the mid-'90s, Newt Gingrich was trying to take away her healthcare benefits.

 Is it the Gingrich who says that as president he would drop the federal lawsuits against states that implement their own immigrant-oppressing laws, including racial profiling measures that affect even legal immigrants?
 The one who he keeps insisting on making English the official language of government and thus eliminating services in other languages?

 You hear the pundits praising Gingrich for taking a bold and unpopular stance on immigration, and you see how far the political pendulum has swung to the right this country.
+The fact that a xenophobia-monger such as Gingrich is the best option Republicans can offer to Latino voters speaks volumes about how anti-immigrant and anti-Hispanic the Republican Party has become.

 A little history: When Gingrich was speaker of the House of Representatives, he and his cohorts in Congress tried to bar legal immigrants from receiving federal social services — from school lunches to disability payments for the elderly.
 The welfare reform law heralded by Gingrich was threatening to dismantle the safety net many legal immigrants had earned over many hard-working and tax-paying years in the United States.